 - Pecos Bill is the biggest, meanest, strongest, wildest — here’s a great chance to work on superlatives!

-- A matching worksheet from Discovery School reviews vocabulary.
+- A word search worksheet from RIF reviews vocabulary.

 - Several of the Pecos Bill stories explain how things began.
 Encourage students to make their own stories explaining phenomena around the school.